Shri Bhairavnath Vidya Mandir, Pabal

-Shri Bhairavanath Vidya Mandir, Pabal is a high school established in 1956, in Pabal.
+Shri Bhairavanath Vidya Mandir, Pabal is a high school established in 1956 in Pabal.
 It is controlled by Shikshan Prasarak Mandal Pabal.
 The school focuses on the provision of education from 5th to 12th standards.
-The school is in Marathi medium.
-Recently, semi-English courses have been started.
+The school is in Marathi.

 The school is situated in Pabal, near ST stand.

-Introduction to Basic Technology course is conducted in the school for a division from 8th to 10th standard.
-The course was started by Dr. Kalbag (founder-director of Vigyan Ashram).
+The Introduction to Basic Technology course is conducted in the school for a division from 8th to 10th standard.
+The course was started by Kalbag (founder and director of Vigyan Ashram).
+The semi-English courses have also been started.

-Art, commerce, science, electrical, and automobile are some courses for college students.